 Belém, Santarem, Marajó … these exotic sounding names are synonymous with adventure and mystery amidst exuberant jungle.
 Who has not dreamed as a child of being an adventurer, or an explorer, landing at the mouth of the Amazon in search of some lost treasure or forgotten tribes?
-This dream can become a reality with a stay to discover the extraordinary and mysterious North of Brazil, and more specifically the state of Pará.
+This dream can become a reality with a vacation in northern Brazil, more specifically the state of Pará.

 As one of our more authentic Brazil vacation packages, the state of Pará is not one of the traditional destinations in terms of tourists coming to see the jungle in Brazil.
 Tourists are normally directed more inland, to the state of Amazonas.
 To take in Pará, the other region bathed by the biggest river in the world, means to go off the beaten track.
 Moreover, although this region is still relatively unknown to travelers, it has many centers of interest giving it status as a top choice destination for a trip to Brazil.

-The relatively low level of tourism in Pará is partly explained by the fact that it is a region that has long been valued primarily for its economic resources rather than for its extraordinary landscapes.
+The relatively low level of tourism in Pará can be partly explained by the fact that it is a region that has long been valued primarily for its economic resources rather than for its extraordinary landscapes.

-It was also a difficult area to access as soon as one moved away from the regional capital, Belém, which had specific climatic conditions like the famous daily rainfall at 17:00.
+It was also a difficult area to access as soon as one moved away from the regional capital, Belém, which had mysteriously specific climatic conditions such as the famous daily rainfall at 17:00.

-However, modernity has brought new means of communication such as mobile communication, Internet and regular flights at reasonable costs which have considerably accelerated the development of the region and facilitated its openness to travelers.
+However, modern communication, Internet and regular flights at reasonable costs have considerably accelerated the development of the region and facilitated its openness to travelers.

 Infrastructures adapted to international tourism appeared at the end of the last century allowing visitors to travel freely and easily in this part of Brazil.
-We now have the pleasure to offer you stays where comfort, pleasure and wonder are the fundamental elements in the most interesting and undiscovered parts of Brazil.
+We now have the pleasure of offering you stays where comfort, pleasure and wonder are the fundamental elements in the most interesting and undiscovered parts of the country.

 Pará, the perfect destination for exotic tourism

-Brazil Selection offers three very different and exotic stages that will offer you an authentic immersion in this universe of North Brazil.
+Amongst our offers are three very different and exotic stages that will allow an authentic immersion in the universe that is North Brazil.